UNCG Athletics Article Page

-Wes Miller, the longest tenured head coach in the Southern Conference, is in his sixth season as the UNCG men’s basketball coach in 2016-17 after taking over the reins of the program in December of 2011 on an interim basis.
-Miller has spent his first five years building a championship-mentality throughout the program and has laid the groundwork for future success.
+Wes Miller, the longest tenured head coach in the Southern Conference, is in his ninth season as the UNCG men’s basketball coach in 2019-20 after taking over the reins of the program in December of 2011 on an interim basis.
+Miller has spent the last eight years building a championship-mentality throughout the program and has laid the groundwork for future success.

 Miller also led the Spartans to individual success in 2016-17 with senior guard Diante Baldwin and sophomore guard Francis Alonso earning Second Team All-SoCon honors while senior center R.J.
 White was named Third Team All-SoCon.
 Alonso set a UNCG single-season record with 102 made 3-pointes while freshman forward James Dickey was named to the league’s All-Freshman Team.

-Miller, the 2012 Southern Conference Coach of the Year during his interim season, has led the Spartans to double digit wins in four out of the last five years breaking a streak of three straight seasons with eight or less wins (2008-2011).
+Miller, the 2012 Southern Conference Coach of the Year during his interim season, has led the Spartans to double digit wins in six out of the last seven years breaking a streak of three straight seasons with eight or less wins (2008-2011).
 When he took over during the 2011-12 season, he led the Spartans to a 10-8 SoCon record and the SoCon North Division title as he was 11-11 overall that year.

 The Spartans finished the regular season with a 10-8 record in SoCon play, matching their win total in the league from 2011-12.
 UNCG was especially strong at home posting a 12-4 record, the highest win total since moving to the Greensboro Coliseum and the top mark for home wins since the 2000-01 season (12-6).